-You will certainly want or need to upgrade Elgg to take advantage of security patches, new features, new plugin APIs, new stability and performance improvements.
+You will certainly want or need to upgrade Elgg to take advantage of

+- · security patches

+- · new features

+- · new plugin APIs

+- new stability improvements

+- performance improvements

 If you've modified core files, then you must be very careful when upgrading that your changes are not overwritten and that they are compatible with the new Elgg code.
-If your changes are lost or incompatible, then the upgrade may remove features you've added or even completely break your site.
+If your changes are lost or incompatible, then the upgrade may remove features you've added and even completely break your site.